danielsada/danielsada.tech/content/blog/microsoft-pact.md

 According to layoffs.fyi, Microsoft has laid off around 30,000 people in the last two years.
 To put this in context: that's roughly 13% of Microsoft's workforce, and while the entire tech industry saw significant layoffs (Meta, Google, Amazon all made major cuts), Microsoft's situation stands out because of their historical commitment to employment stability.
 Many people are confused about this departure from Microsoft's traditional approach.
 As a former employee, I want to share my perspective on why this shift was almost **expected**.
 While economic factors certainly contributed, Microsoft's performance management challenges made layoffs a more attractive option than addressing individual performance issues systematically.

 Microsoft's performance management has always been atrocious on both sides of the ruthlessness/leniency scale.
-In the Ballmer era, the forced stack ranking of employees—essentially a system where managers had to grade their teams on a curve, with a predetermined percentage forced into "underperforming" categories regardless of actual performance—caused people to live in this fear environment.
+In the Ballmer era, the forced stack ranking of employees.
+Essentially a system where managers had to grade their teams on a curve, with a predetermined percentage forced into "underperforming" categories regardless of actual performance, caused people to live in this fear environment.
 Even if you had a team of stellar performers, **someone had to be labeled as bottom 10%**.
 This led to internal competition, backstabbing, and people gaming the system by avoiding high-performing teams or sabotaging colleagues.

 This caused great attrition and unfavorable business outcomes for Microsoft.
 The system was so universally hated that when Satya Nadella became CEO in 2014, eliminating stack ranking was one of his first major moves.
-The opposite became true—it seems managers had to fight HR to get someone on their team out.
+The opposite became true: it seems managers had to fight HR to get someone on their team out.

 I personally saw the bad side of this.
 I had a co-worker who had *no productive outcomes for a year*, and it took **a year of continued documentation** to get him fired.
 This also caused a downstream effect on team morale, as he was still getting rewards and a salary similar to other people.

 ## Great performance = mediocre pay?

-Sadly, one of the tradeoffs you have to understand is that at the same level, over the same year, the difference in pay between someone at the highest level of performance versus someone who passably does their job **does not create enough differentiation** for most levels lower than principal—barring random exceptional one-off stock grants (which also don't help retention, due to their randomness).
+Sadly, one of the tradeoffs you have to understand is that at the same level, over the same year, the difference in pay between someone at the highest level of performance versus someone who passably does their job **does not create enough differentiation** for most levels lower than principal, barring random exceptional one-off stock grants (which also don't help retention, due to their randomness).
 This causes the system to not be a meritocracy, with *"passing by" being the default*.

 ## Limitations and Context